mrc-ide/individual/joss/paper.md

 operations in the C++ source.
 This lets users write clear, highly efficient code for updating their model, fully in R.

-In contrast to other individual based modeling software, where users focus on defining a type for simulated individuals, in `individual` users instead define variables, one for each characteristic of the simulated population.
+In contrast to other individual-based modeling software, where users focus on defining a type for simulated individuals, in `individual` users instead define variables, one for each characteristic of the simulated population.